Downtown Kellogg Bridge Replacements

 The City and its project consultants have studied potential effects of this project to downtown business and transit.
 Detour plans and closure limits have been defined, and in the coming months the City will present the project to numerous stakeholder groups in an effort to best understand and reduce project impacts.
 The anticipated construction schedule is from April-November 2015, with roadway closures and/or restrictions impacting Kellogg Boulevard, the Wabasha Bridge, and the Exchange Street Viaduct from 7th Street W (RiverCentre) to Wabasha Street (City Hall).
 Posted roadway detours will primarily redirect traffic along 7th Street and Robert Street.
 Local access to parking facilities and businesses will be maintained throughout construction.

-An open house public information meeting will held spring/summer 2014.
+An open house public information meeting will held in late 2014.